Robbancss/Recommender-system/README.md

 # Recommender-system
-This will be my first recommender system
+This will be my first Alternating Least Squares Method for Collaborative Filtering recommender system